104th (New Brunswick) Regiment of Foot: War of 1812

 The government of the United States declared war on Britain in June 1812, beginning the War of 1812.
 Later that year there were fears of an American invasion of Upper Canada and in the middle of winter it was decided to send the 104th from New Brunswick to reinforce the colony.
 Detachments of the regiment gathered at Fredericton from where six companies, numbering 20 officers and 550 men, departed on 16 February.
 Marching in snow shoes and towing their equipment and supplies on toboggans the men arrived at Quebec City on 15 March, having covered a distance of 350 mi.
 The men rested for a short period before continuing the march to Kingston, Ontario, which they reached in early April, having marched 1100 km in the Canadian winter.
 This arduous march "was reckoned one of the feats of the war" by British historian Charles Prestwood Lucas in his Canadian War of 1812 and was described as "almost certainly the longest winter march made by a British regiment up to that time" by Canadian historian John R. Grodzinski.

 The six companies were joined at Kingston by the remainder of the regiment over the following months, reaching a peak strength of around 1,000 men.
-The arrival of the reinforcements allowed the British commander George Prévost to launch an offensive on Sacket's Harbor, an American naval base on Lake Ontario.
+The arrival of the reinforcements allowed the British commander George Prevost to launch an offensive on Sacket's Harbor, an American naval base on Lake Ontario.
 The regiment provided the majority of the British force engaged in the subsequent battle on 29 May 1813 and lost one-third of those committed to the unsuccessful attack.